ChengCalvin/chengcalvin.github.io/README.md

 # calvincheng.me

-The purpose of this project is to build a personal portofolio to display my achievements.
+The purpose of this project is to build a personal portofolio to display my past experiences and achievements.